fbpx Skip to Content

 Potting

 If you’ve been growing your dumb cane in a container, there will come a time when you’ll need to transplant it into a bigger container.
 Thankfully, this process is a cinch.
-All you need to do is to pick a slightly bigger pot, fill it with a suitable rooting medium, then gently transfer your plant.
+All you need to do is pick a slightly bigger pot, fill it with a suitable rooting medium, and gently transfer your plant.

 Common Problems with Dieffenbachia Reflector

 For the most part, the Dieffenbachia Reflector is very easy to care for.
-But this doesn’t mean that you cannot encounter a few problems while growing it.
+But this doesn’t mean you cannot encounter a few problems while growing it.

 As such, you should arm yourself with the right knowledge so that you’re prepared to tackle any issue that you face.
-Here’s a rundown of the most common problems, and their respective solutions:
+Here’s a rundown of the most common problems and their respective solutions:

 Fungal diseases

-Another fungal problem that’s particularly common among Dieffenbachia Reflector plants is Myrothecium roridum leaf spot.
+Another fungal problem that’s particularly common among Dieffenbachia Reflector plants is the Myrothecium roridum leaf spot.
 This one leads to the formation of oval-shaped, dark brown to black spots on the tips of the leaves.

 Bacterial infections

-• Xanthomonas dieffenbachiae
+- Xanthomonas dieffenbachiae

-• Erwinia chrysanthemi
+- Erwinia chrysanthemi

-• Pseudomonas cichorii
+- Pseudomonas cichorii

 All three cause leaf spots and blight, which can wreak havoc on your dumb cane’s leaves and stems.